ivonnerubio/Automatic-Document-Revision-Control/README.md

 INSTALLATION
 ------------

- 1. Create a system task that executes a groovy script and paste the text from the On Load.groovy file.
+ 1. Create a system task that executes a groovy script and paste the text from the On Load.groovy script.
 Name it "Automatic Revision Control On Load"

- 2 .
-Create a system task that executes a groovy script and paste the text from the Post Load.groovy file.
+ 2. Create a system task that executes a groovy script and paste the text from the Post Load.groovy script.
 Name it "Automatic Revision Control Post Load"

- 3. Create a trigger for with the following values:
+ 3. Create a trigger with the following values:
 	- Name: Automatic Revision Control Edit Attributes
-	- Conditions: *Folder where the rev control will be applied*
+	- Conditions: *Folder where the revision control will be applied*
 	- Event: Edit Attributes
 	- Task Mode: Onload
 	- Task: Automatic Revision Control On Load

- 3. Create a second trigger for with the following values:
+ 3. Create a second trigger with the following values:
 	- Name: Automatic Revision Control On Load
-	- Conditions: *Folder where the rev control will be applied*
+	- Conditions: *Folder where the revision control will be applied*
 	- Event: Publish Documents
 	- Task Mode: Onload
 	- Task: Automatic Revision Control On Load

- 4. Create a third trigger for with the following values:
+ 4. Create a third trigger with the following values:
 	- Name: Automatic Revision Control Post Load
 	- Conditions: *Folder where the rev control will be applied*
 	- Event: Publish Documents